 Are You Ready?
 Take the Quiz and Find Out

-This is our Readiness Quiz.
-It will help you determine how closely your perception of readiness is to your actual readiness.
-The way to use it is to rate your readiness on a scale of Very Ready to Not Ready.
-Once completed, it will help you to see more clearly the strengths and weaknesses of your organization relative to its ETL plan.
+Below is our Readiness Quiz.
+It can help you determine how closely your perception of readiness is to actuality.
+Simply rate your readiness on a scale of Very Ready to Not Ready for each of the statements listed.
+Once completed, it will help you see more clearly the strengths and weaknesses of your organization relative to its Extract, Transfer, Load (ETL) plan.

 Feel free to cut this quiz out and share it with your planning/steering committees.
-It’s based on our decades-long experience of guiding organizations to better understand their readiness for the big work ahead of them.
+It’s curated based on our decades-long experience of guiding organizations to better understand their readiness for the large workload ahead of them.

 The four truths about data migration/validation are: